-Welcome to Finding Proof with Australian psychologist Dr Tess Crawley.
+Welcome to Finding Proof with Australian psychologist and business mentor, Dr Tess Crawley.

+What is getting in the way of you achieving your business goals?
 Are you feeling stuck?
-Are you worried about what others think?
+Do you fear about what others think of you?
 Does doubt stop you from taking action?
 Do you need to find proof that you are strong as wish you were?

 I can help.

 Welcome to the Finding Proof podcast.
 I am your host Dr Tess Crawley and I am on a mission to help you find the evidence you need to make the next courageous leap in your business.

 An inspiring conversation recently with recovery coach, Tracy O'Malley, for the Finding Proof podcast.

 Tracy is a woman with a lived experience of multiple generations of addition.
 Not only has she overcome the struggle of her own recovery, she now coaches others to overcome addiction, break the multi-generational patterns that keep them stuck, and cheerleads them on to achieve great things in their own lives.

 I loved this discussion about the work we both do, and the challenges of vulnerability, parenting, business, and much more!